FlamingTempura/php-geocode/README.md

 php-geocode
 ===========

 php-geocode is a simple offline PHP geocoding library.
-It is useful where geocoding web services, such as Google Geocoding, are too limiting.
+It is useful when geocoding web services (e.g., Google Geocoding) are too limiting.
 These web services often impose a limit on the number of requests and request rates, making it too limiting for batch processes.

 php-geocode performs geocoding on your server, taking away that limitations.